PrefectHQ/prefect/docs/tutorial/workers.md

 ### Start a worker

-Workers are a lightweight polling process that kick off scheduled flow runs on a certain type of infrastructure (like Docker).
+Workers are a lightweight polling process that kick off scheduled flow runs on a certain type of infrastructure (such as Docker).
 To start a worker on your laptop, open a new terminal and confirm that your virtual environment has `prefect` installed.

 Run the following command in this new terminal to start the worker: